CoderChirag/DevOps-Learning/readme.md

 A **_user_** account is used to provide security boundaries between different people and programs that can run commands.

-There are three main types of user account: the superuser, system users, and regular users.

-The superuser account is for administration of the system.
-The name of the superuser is root and the account has UID 0.
-The superuser has full access to the system.

-The system has system user accounts which are used by processes that provide supporting services.
-These processes, or daemons, usually do not need to run as the superuser.
-They are assiged non-privileged accounts that allow them to secure their files and other resources from each other and from regular users on the system.
-Users do not interactively log in using a system user account.

-Most users have regular user accounts which they use for their day-to-day work.
-Like system users, regular users have limited access to the system.

 #### Some Important Points

 -   Users and groups are used to control access to files and resources